 There are two primary methods for repairing window gaskets.
 First, a window specialist can remove the damaged gasket and replace it with a new rubber seal.
 This is longest-lasting fix to gasket failure, but unfortunately, without specialized knowledge of the window system, it’s not likely a DIY job.
 Secondly, a quick fix can be to apply silicon or acrylic chalking to reseal the window.
 Although this method is fast, it will create new ongoing maintenance needs.
 For one, the seal won’t effectively remedy a problem like leaking, and secondly, these seals will not last as long as a rubber gasket.

-Update Inefficient Window/Door Systems
+Updating Inefficient Window/Door Systems

-Aging window systems like single-pane windows and non-insulated doors can be a major source of heat loss.
+Aging window systems like single-pane windows and non-insulated commercial doors can be a major source of heat loss.
 Although replacing seals, installing weather-stripping and adding Low-E coating will improve insulation, the impact of these improvements will be limited if the existing system is already inefficient.

 Here’s why: Aging window and door systems aren’t designed with the latest technology, and they provide very little insulation on their own.
 Therefore, updating a single-pane window with double- or triple-paned glass will result in much greater energy savings than just refurbishing seals, adding coating, and adding weather-stripping to a single-paned system.
+A commercial door and window company can help make sure your system is as efficient as possible.

 Winterizing your commercial property can result in greatly reduced heating costs and improved comfort for occupants.
-But depending on the number of windows and doors on your property, it can be time-consuming to update each window or door.
+But depending on the number of commercial windows and doors on your property, it can be time-consuming to update each window or door.
 Get started early.
 Regular inspections, for example, will help you spot problems before they become wintertime annoyances.
-Contact Us today!
+Contact us today!